Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

-We remark that in \cite{Li} only the Rajchman property was proved and the polynomial rate of decay was established in a later paper \cite{Li2} by Li, where the sum-product bound was adapted to prove in Theorem \ref{thm:li} the rate of Fourier decay is polynomial.
+We remark that in \cite{Li} only the Rajchman property was proved and the polynomial rate of decay was established in a later paper \cite{Li2} published in 2018 by Li, where the sum-product bound was adapted to prove in Theorem \ref{thm:li} the rate of Fourier decay is polynomial.
 The idea of the proof of Theorem \ref{thm:li} is to use Cauchy-Schwarz and a stopping time to relate $|\widehat{\mu}(\xi)|^2$ to a renewal operator associated to a stopping time $n_t$ (a residue process), which is the smallest $n \in \N$ such that $\log \|X_n\| \geq t$, where $X_n = g_1\dots g_n$ is a random walk, where $g_j$ are i.i.d. and distributed according to $\nu$.
-The idea was adapted in the self-similar case \cite{JialunSahlsten1}, recall \eqref{eq:FourierBoundStop}, where the idea is easier to follow.
-Then a renewal theorem of Kesten \cite{Kesten1974} can be applied to give some limit distribution for the residue process, but to get Fourier decay, uniform rate of convergence is needed, which Li establishes in \cite{Li}.
+The idea was adapted in the self-similar case by Li and the author \cite{JialunSahlsten1} in 2019, recall \eqref{eq:FourierBoundStop}, where the idea is easier to follow.
+Then a renewal theorem of Kesten \cite{Kesten1974} from 1974 can be applied to give some limit distribution for the residue process, but to get Fourier decay, uniform rate of convergence is needed, which Li establishes in \cite{Li}.

-The polynomial rate of decay in Theorem \ref{thm:li} leads also to a uniform spectral gap bound to transfer operators associated to the random walk $X_n = g_1\dots g_n$ on $\mathrm{SL}(2,\R)$ generated by $\nu$ and an \textit{exponential} error term rate in the renewal theorem that lead to polynomial Fourier decay.
+The polynomial rate of decay in Theorem \ref{thm:li} leads also to a uniform spectral gap bound to transfer operators associated to the random walk $X_n = g_1\dots g_n$ on $\mathrm{SL}(2,\R)$ generated by $\nu$ and an \textit{exponential} error term rate in the renewal theorem that leads to polynomial Fourier decay.
 Li's work \cite{Li2} also applies to many examples coming from higher dimensions, which we will discuss in a later section.

-If one removes the exponential moment condition, and only uses a finite second moment for $\nu$, that is, $\int \log^2 \|g\|\, dg < \infty$, it is still possible to establish Fourier decay for the $\nu$-stationary measure $\mu$, and a log-log-rate if this moment condition is strengthened slightly.
-This was proved by Dinh, Kaufmann and Wu \cite{DKW}.
+If one removes the exponential moment condition, and only uses a finite second moment for $\nu$, that is, $\int \log^2 \|g\|\, d\nu(g) < \infty$, it is still possible to establish Fourier decay for the $\nu$-stationary measure $\mu$, and a log-log-rate if this moment condition is strengthened slightly.
+This was proved by Dinh, Kaufmann and Wu \cite{DKW} from 2023.